PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Experiments

 Even though Altdiffusion retrains the multilingual CLIP text encoder and UNet on billions of image-text pairs, it still performs worse than our approach in terms of almost all metrics for all languages.
 GlueGen is the most related work on our concerned topic.
 The statistics presented in Table~\ref{tab:comparisons} reveal that both checkpoints provided by the authors or re-implemented by ourselves are significantly inferior to our PEA-Diffusion, especially for the ImageReward and PickScore metrics, resulting in very low generation quality since only aligning distributions of text embedding for different languages is very hard, even with its sophisticatedly designed GlenNet.
-In addition, it cannot generate cultural-related images.
+In addition, it cannot generate culturally related images.
 Therefore, it's worth mentioning that our core contribution is that we align the model's generation ability through UNet distillation only by a MLP-like adapter between different languages.
 We don't forcibly align the text embedding spaces of different languages.

-Further, we also conduct several parameter-efficient finetuning approaches for comparisons.
-Both LoRA and $W_k$ and $W_v$ finetuning methods perform poorly in terms of ImageReward, PickScore and CLIPScore metrics.
-This is because the aforementioned finetuning methods heavily rely on high-quality image-text datasets, whereas our PEA-Diffusion requires only some parallel multilingual texts and images without strict quality requirements.
+Additionally, we undertake various parameter-efficient fine-tuning strategies for comparison.
+The fine-tuning techniques, including LoRA and $W_k$ and $W_v$, show subpar performance based on ImageReward, PickScore, and CLIPScore metrics.
+This is attributed to the fact that these fine-tuning methods depend significantly on high-quality image-text datasets, whereas our PEA-Diffusion requires merely some parallel multilingual texts and images and lacks stringent quality requirements.
+Further experiments can be found in the Appendix.

-\textbf{Analysis on different languages.} The statistics presented in Table~\ref{tab:comparisons} show that the CLIPScores of Russian, Italian, and Korean are on par with or surpass other baseline methods significantly.
-Only for Japanese, the CLIPScore is slightly lower than that of translation and AltDiffusion.
-We attribute this to the weak encoding capability of the CLIP model for Japanese that cannot be aligned with the SD model through the adaoter layer.
-Besides, the training samples for Korean are only 1.6M, further demonstrating that our method can yield satisfactory language transfer without large-scale training datasets.
-More visualization examples for cultural-related generation results in different languages are illustrated in Appendix~\ref{Other_Language}.
+\textbf{Analysis on different languages.} The data in Table~\ref{tab:comparisons} indicate that the CLIPScores for Russian, Italian, and Korean either match or exceed those of other baseline methods by a notable margin.
+For Japanese, however, the CLIPScore is slightly lower compared to translation and AltDiffusion.
+We ascribe this to the CLIP model's limited encoding ability for Japanese, which fails to align with the SD model via the adapter layer.
+Additionally, with only 1.6M training samples for Korean, our method still achieves effective language transfer, underscoring that large-scale training datasets are not essential.
+Further visualization examples of culturally-related prompts can be found in the Appendix.